 In this study, my Master’s thesis, I conducted 40 structured interviews with urban school teachers and used Qualitative Comparative Analysis (QCA) to examine how work rewards bundle together and influence these workers’ staying and leaving decisions.
 This study received the Blyler Graduate Student Research Award from the Department of Sociology at Emory in 2013.

-In this project, with Karen Hegtvedt and Jennifer Hayward, we use survey data from my dissertation to examine how teachers’ reported perceptions of organizational justice in treatment from their managers (i.e., administrators) and colleagues impact their outcomes of relational trust.
-We seek to answer the research questions: Which type of justice (distributive, procedural, interactional) affects lateral trust the most, and do teacher dynamics mediate these contextual effects?
+In this project, with Karen Hegtvedt, Regine Haardoerfer, and Jennifer Hayward, we use survey data from my dissertation to examine how teachers’ reported perceptions of organizational justice in treatment from their managers (i.e., administrators) and colleagues impact their outcomes of relational trust and respect.
+We seek to answer the research questions: Which type of justice (distributive, procedural, interactional) affects lateral trust and respect the most, and do teacher dynamics mediate these contextual effects?

 Nelson, Jennifer L., and Anand Swaminathan.
 “A State-by-State Study of Policy and Program Diffusion in Alternate Certification Programs, 1985-2012.”
 In progress.